MandWdevclub/MandWdevclub.github.io/README.md

 cd to it, run ruby dk.rb init and ruby dk.rb install to bind it to ruby installations in your path."

-Then with the Command Prompt with Ruby again do...
+D) Putting everything together, with the Command Prompt with Ruby do...

 2. If you don't already have it, install bundler `gem install bundler`
 3. In the project root, run `bundle install` to get dependencies for Jekyll